-Established by the Southern Association of Women Historians in 2007, the Anne Firor Scott Mid-Career Fellowship honors the work of this pathbreaking scholar of southern women’s history.
-The fellowship will provide assistance to scholars who are past the first stage of their careers and are working on a second book or equivalent project in southern and/or gender history.
-Mid-career scholars are those who have achieved associate professor status, those who have taught at least 5 years, established public historians, and published independent scholars.
+Established by the Southern Association for Women Historians in 2007, the Anne Firor Scott Mid-Career Fellowship honors the work of this pathbreaking scholar of southern women’s history.
+The fellowship provides assistance ($2,000) to scholars who are past the first stage of their careers and working on a second book or equivalent project in southern and/or gender history.
+Mid-career scholars are those who have achieved associate professor status, those who have taught for at least five years, established public historians, or published independent scholars.

-Please submit one application in pdf form only to each of the following committee members listed below.
-Application packets should include the following: A 500-word narrative description of the project; budget; list of sources and amounts of all funds/grants; CV [limit to three single-spaced pages]; one-page bibliography of major secondary sources; contact information, including email addresses, for three references.
+To submit, email an application in pdf form to email@example.com.
+Application packets must include the following: A 500-word narrative description of the project; budget; list of sources and amounts of all funds/grants supporting the project; CV [limited to two single-spaced pages]; one-page bibliography of major secondary sources; and contact information, including email addresses, for three references.